dokklib/dokklib/docs/serverles-stack.md

 ## Serverless Ops

-Outsourcing operations is the most under-appreciated aspect of the serverless stack, as we are used to constantly anticipating failure modes of traditional services.
+Outsourcing operations is the most under-appreciated aspect of the serverless stack, as we are used to constantly anticipating the failure modes of traditional services.

 ![Probability of failure after last change for serverless and traditional architecture.](img/p-failure-after-last-change.png)